Making Sense Of Cents

 Of course there are retail jobs out there!
 Holidays are the time for shopping, right?
 Nearly every place is ramping up their employees in order to prepare for the holiday rush.
 The only downside would be that most retailers will be looking for those who have flexible schedules.
 Retailers can possibly be open at all hours (especially on Black Friday), so an open schedule might be a requirement.

-Extra Christmas cash tip: Sign up for a website like Ebates where you can earn free CASH BACK for just spending like how you normally would online.
+Extra Christmas cash tip: Sign up for a website like Rakuten where you can earn free CASH BACK for just spending like how you normally would online.
 All you do is click on a store that you want to shop through (they have TONS of stores such as Kohls, REI, Toys R Us, etc.), and shop just like how you normally would.
-Ebates makes a commission for referring you to the store you just shopped at, and they give you some of that money back as a thank you.
+Rakuten makes a commission for referring you to the store you just shopped at, and they give you some of that money back as a thank you.
 Plus, when you sign up through my link, you receive a free $10 cash back!

 2. Work at a tree lot or pumpkin patch in order to earn extra money for Christmas.